cdelgehier/oio-docs/doc/source/admin-guide/operations_add_rawx.rst

 Finalize the installation
 +++++++++++++++++++++++++

-Finally, you will have to unlock your new service:
+Finally, you must unlock your new service:

 .. code-block:: text